maxmanders/packer-ubuntu-precise-vmware-fusion/README.md

 * Python Setuptools for easy_install and pip
 * No root login allowed
 * Standard no-password `vagrant` user
-* Vmware Tools installed
+* VMWare Tools installed
+* VirtualBox Guest Additions Installed

 ## Installation

 Install the correct [Packer](http://packer.io) for your system.

-	packer build ubuntu-precise.json
+	packer build ubuntu-trusty.json

-Once this has completed, there will be an `ubuntu-precise.box` file in the current directory.
+Once this has completed, there will be an `ubuntu-trusty.box` file th the provider included in the file name in the current directory.

 This can be imported to Vagrant with

-	vagrant box add ubuntu-precise /path/to/ubuntu-precise.box --provider vmware_fusion
+	vagrant box add ubuntu-trusty-<type> /path/to/ubuntu-precise.<type>.box --provider [vmware_fusion,virtualbox]